 - Additional lemon zest for garnish

 Take 1/2 cup of the frozen wild blueberries and place in a small bowl with the 1/4 cup of maple syrup.
 Stir to combine, then set aside.
 Measure out 1/4 more of wild blueberries and set aside to sprinkle on the batter before baking.

 Place your oven-safe baking dish onto the middle rack of your oven and preheat the oven to 425° F.

-While oven is preheating, mix your batter in a medium bowl by combining the milk, eggs, vanilla, lemon zest, flour and sugar.
+While oven is preheating, mix your batter in a medium bowl by combining the milk, eggs, vanilla, lemon zest, flour, salt and sugar.
 Whisk very well until no lumps remain.
 Set aside.
 Melt the butter and have ready.

 When the oven is preheated, remove the pan from the oven and immediately pour in the melted butter.
 Quickly brush up the sides of the pans, then pour in the prepared batter.
 Top with reserved 1/4 of blueberries.